Diamante (American wrestler): All Elite Wrestling (2020–present)

 Diamante would begin teaming with Ivelisse in the AEW Women's Tag Team Cup Tournament after they were paired together in The Deadly Draw.
-The team would advance to the finals after defeating Rachael Ellering and Dasha Gonzalez in the first round, and Tay Conti and Anna Jay in the semi-finals.
+The team would advance to the finals after defeating Dasha Gonzalez and Rachael Ellering in the first round, and Anna Jay and Tay Conti in the semi-finals.
 They would ultimately win the tournament defeating The Nightmare Sisters (Allie and Brandi Rhodes) in the finals.
-Diamante and Ivelisse would again team up on the November 24, 2020 episode of Dark, defeating Lady Frost and "Bionic Beast" Jenna.
+Diamante and Ivelisse would again team up on the November 24, 2020, episode of Dark, defeating Lady Frost and "Bionic Beast" Jenna.